fpco/ide-backend/doc/SETUP.md

 ---------------------------------

 This environment is relatively straightforward.
-It can use a stock (ie unpatched ghc).
+It can use a stock (ie unpatched) ghc.
 The ide-backend does not depend on the GHC library and because of that it has (in principle) relatively flexible dependencies.
 We have of course been testing ide-backend with ghc-7.4, but in principle it could work with any other version, possibly with a little fairly ordinary porting.
 For